professorgraf/professorgraf/README.md

 - 👀 I’m interested in AI, Semantics, Medical Imaging, Computer Science in general
 - 🌱 I’m currently learning how to use reinforcement learning efficiently
 - 💞️ I’m looking to collaborate on biology and imaging plattforms, AI related research, and much more
-- 📫 How to reach me: Instagram - @professorgraf / University: markus.graf@hs-heilbronn.de
+- 📫 How to reach me: Instagram - @professorgraf

 <!---
 professorgraf/professorgraf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.